CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareDatastoreCluster.md

 HasDatacenter returns a boolean if a field has been set.

+### SetDatacenterNil

+`func (o *VirtualizationVmwareDatastoreCluster) SetDatacenterNil(b bool)`

+ SetDatacenterNil sets the value for Datacenter to be an explicit nil

+### UnsetDatacenter
+`func (o *VirtualizationVmwareDatastoreCluster) UnsetDatacenter()`

+UnsetDatacenter ensures that no value is present for Datacenter, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)